Matrosovdream/deposit-payments-wp/README.md

-# wp_deposit_payments
+# deposit-payments-wp
-Wordpress plugin for Deposit and Recurring payments with Stripe integration
+Deposit and Recurring payments with Stripe integration - WordPress plugin